 Donations of not more than EUR 850 (e.g. to charitable purposes) are, in general, tax deductible.

-No income taxes are deductible when determining taxable income.
-However, the real estate tax and YLE tax are deductible.
+Income taxes are non-deductible when determining taxable income.
+However, real estate tax and YLE tax are deductible.

 Education costs of employees

 Employers are allowed to make an additional tax deduction for certain education costs of their employees.
 It is required that the employer has made a qualifying work community development plan and the education relates to the current or future tasks of the employee.
 The deduction entails both internal and external courses.
 The amount of the deduction is the average daily salary of all employees working for the employer multiplied by the amount of all qualifying educational days of all employees.
 This amount is subsequently divided by two.
 The maximum amount of qualifying education days is three days per employee within the fiscal year in question.
 The deduction has no tax consequences for the employees.